MicrosoftDocs/mixed-reality/mixed-reality-docs/case-studies-overview.md

                                           </div>
                                           <div class="cardText">
                                               <h3>Creating an immersive experience in Fragments</h3>
-                                              <p>GFragments is an interactive crime drama for Microsoft Hololens, where you follow the clues to solve a mystery that takes place in your real-world space.</p>
+                                              <p>Fragments is an interactive crime drama for Microsoft Hololens, where you follow the clues to solve a mystery that takes place in your real-world space.</p>
                                               <i>August 2016<i>
                                           </div>
                                       </div>